Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Transport coefficients in terms of effective relaxation time

 The equations (\eqref{sigma}, \eqref{S}) can be derived as follows.
 We allow for the presence of both electric field $\mathbf{E}$ and temperature gradient $\nabla T$ and express $\delta n_\mathbf{p}$ using Eq. \eqref{Beq} for the collision integral in the RTA form \eqref{RTA}.
 The electric and thermal currents are then determined as follows:

 where $\sigma$ is electric conductivity, $\alpha={\beta}/{T}$ due to Onsager reciprocity relations and Seebeck coefficient $\mathcal{S}={\alpha}/{\sigma}$.
 The use of $ \delta n_{\mathbf{p}}$ in the form of Eq.(\ref{Beq}) leads then to~\eqref{sigma}, \eqref{S}.
-Note that now we consider kinetic equation in presence of both electric field and temperature gradient; we checked in Supporting Material II that the presence of $\nabla T$ does not change the function $\tau_{TO}(p)$ found previously.
+Note that now we consider kinetic equation in presence of both electric field and temperature gradient; we checked in Appendix~\ref{app:Results} that the presence of $\nabla T$ does not change the function $\tau_{TO}(p)$ found previously.